Introduction

 Your domain, your profile

-Point your domain (or subdomain) at pageo.
-Visitors who open that URL see your pageo profile, same content, same layout, just on your URL.
+Point your domain or subdomain at pageo.
+Visitors who open that URL see your pageo profile — same content, same layout, just on your URL.

 Simple setup